MrWint/winter/writeup/writeup.md

     seg015:0089                 pop     si
     seg015:008A                 retf

-In this code snippet, the 5 copies of the ticked number are modified in various ways to create 6 new values derived from it, with some arbitrary opertaions to make them all different.
+In this code snippet, the 5 copies of the ticket number are modified in various ways to create 6 new values derived from it, with some arbitrary opertaions to make them all different.
 Each of these six values is used some specific place elsewhere in the code, where it is compared against some reference value.
 If we try to find out where those reference values come from, what we find it a second copy of the code wheel answer checking routine from above, complete with a second instance of the table containing all correct answers!
 The only difference between the two is that is uses a different value to xor the ticket numbers with, using `0xc514` instead of `0xa283`.